daydreammin/Simple-MPPT-Arduino-based-Boost-Converter/README.md

 ## Setup

-Construct the ciruit as shown in the schematic and upload the code to your arduino.
+Construct the ciruit as shown in the schematic and upload the code file to your arduino.